Current Status

 Learning Path

 Consciousness may seem simple and obvious to many of us.
 When we’re awake, we are aware of the outer world and of our own inner thoughts and feelings.
-When we fall asleep, that inner and outer awareness slips away.
+When we fall asleep, inner and outer awareness slips away.

 It is thought that there must be a time when the emerging brain changes from a small, non-conscious collection of neurons to a massive, 86 billion-cell structure enabling conscious feelings, sensory perception and thoughts.
 When is that time of transition?
 When do the first useful memories form?